 What’s wrong with suspending licenses over court fees?

-Sadly, targeting the licenses of people who can’t pay fines often hits the most vulnerable members of society the hardest.
+Sadly, targeting the licenses of people who can’t pay fines in Florida often hits the most vulnerable members of society the hardest.
 Many people who have lost their licenses for failure to pay court fines simply cannot afford the fines.
 They need their cars to get to work to pay off the fines, but without a license, they become trapped in a cycle of debt.

 Many people against the practice of suspending licenses over financial matters realize that it hurts more people than it helps.
 As such, there have been several attempts to change the system.
 Most recently, two bills have been introduced by the state House of Representatives and state Senate that would lead Florida to join six other states in eliminating driver license suspension penalties.